 1. Remove Excess Milk

 Continue dabbing at the spill, refreshing your cloth in between.
-If water doesn’t seem to help, add some ammonia or detergent to the spill.
-The stain will be gone when your carpet dries.
+If water doesn’t seem to help, add your chosen cleaning agent to the spill.

 Alternative Method